-Line 9.- If you received the distribution because of the plan participant's death, and the participant died before August 21, 1996, you may be able to exclude up to \$5,000 of the lump sum from your gross income.
+Line 9.
+If you received the distribution because of the plan participant's death, and the participant died before August 21, 1996, you may be able to exclude up to \$5,000 of the lump sum from your gross income.
 If there are multiple recipients of the distribution not all of whom are trusts, enter on line 9 the full remaining allowable death benefit exclusion (after the amount taken against the capital gain portion of the distribution by all recipients-see the instructions for line 6) without allocation among the recipients.
-(The exclusion is in effect allocated among the recipients through the computation described on page 3 under Multiple Recipients of a Lump-Sum Distribution.)
+(The exclusion is in effect allocated among the recipients through the computation under Multiple recipients of a lump-sum distribution on page 2.)
 This exclusion applies to the beneficiaries or estates of common-law employees, self-employed individuals, and shareholder-employees who owned more than 2% of the stock of an S corporation.
 Pub.
 575 gives more information about the death benefit exclusion.